Victory-Hugo/S1-seqmagick-v2/docs/index.rst

-.. seqmagick documentation master file, created by sphinx-quickstart on Thu May 19 16:18:13 2011.
+.. seqmagick2 documentation master file, created by sphinx-quickstart on Thu May 19 16:18:13 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.